otus-devops-2019-05/ivbor7_microservices/README.md

   labels:
 ```

-Where: "." - the whole visibility area of all variables(here can be passed .Chart, in such case .Values will not be passed).
+Where: "." - the whole visibility area of all variables(here .Chart can be passed, but in such case .Values will not be passed).

 Create _helpers.tpl in microservices' templates folders: